XINSDEATH/discord-tools/README.md

 # discord-tools
 bringing back the old og bluebot just better.
+# check out my profile for more tools,scripts,etc ( https://github.com/XINSDEATH )

-# the tools are obfustucated so you guys dont skid this code i took time scripting this
+# the tools are obfustucated so you guys dont skid this code

-requirements:
+# requirements:
 -------------------------|
+pip install pytransform
+a brain

-help:
+# help:
 --------------------|
+this is just a remake of bluebot i didnt skid i just remade everything just run it by using ```python gen.py``` for the gen and ```python nuker.py``` for the nuker its not that hard for the nuker u need a bot token get it from developer portal https://discord.com/developers/docs/game-sdk/applications input the bot token in the config.json and edit config.json after u put the token ok for the gen u dont need to do anything except from answering its questions and running it lol

-info:
+# info:
 ----------------------------|

-working on a the readme soon
+this is just a remake of bluebot i didnt skid i just remade everything nothing is hard here this is very simple python